The Perishers: Annuals

 Regular collections of the strip were published in book form.
 The first Perishers book was issued in the UK in 1963, often referred to as 'Meet the Perishers' but was in fact just titled 'The Perishers'.
 The second issue, 'The Perishers Strike Again', was published two years later in 1965.
 Further issues were then mostly published at the rate of two per year, commencing in 1968 (exceptions being three issued in 1972, and one in 1974, 1975, 1976 and 1977).
 A total of 27 annuals were released, the last being published in 1981.

 In 1974, in addition to the regular book, an omnibus collection of previously published strips was issued, followed by two further omnibus collections in 1975 and 1976.

 Reprints

 After a gap of nearly four years, the original cartoon strip returned to the Daily Mirror as reprints, on 22 February 2010 due to popular demand.

 Animation

-In 1979, 20 5-minute animated shorts featuring the strip's characters were made by Bill Melendez Productions (coincidentally, the same studio behind the Peanuts animated specials) for the BBC.
+In 1979, 20 five-minute animated shorts featuring the strip's characters were made by Bill Melendez Productions (coincidentally, the same studio behind the Peanuts animated specials) for the BBC.

 LP record

 Around 1980 an LP record album entitled THE PERISHERS SING!
-(WELL SORT OF) was issued by Response Records.
-The lyrics written by Maurice Dodd and the music by Trevor Evan Jones.
+(WELL SORT OF) was issued by Response Records, with lyrics written by Maurice Dodd and music by Trevor Evan Jones.
 An instrumental version of the final track "It's Great to be a Kid" was also the theme music for the animated TV version.
 Dodd's official website claims 12 songs were penned, but the finished album only contained 10 tracks.
 It featured narration by Bernard Cribbins, and also credits Nicky James and Barbara Sexton with vocals.